-- O5 To encourage a diverse mix of uses in the centre, whilst maintaining its role of providing medical services. - O6 To activate the frontage to New McLean Street and Arthur Street.
+- O5 To enhance the way development contributes to a sense of place. - O6 To encourage a diverse mix of uses in the centre, whilst maintaining its role of providing medical services. - 07 To activate the frontage to New McLean Street and Arthur Street.